Canada will validate Boeing 737 MAX design changes on Thursday

-Transport Canada, the Canadian air-safety regulator, will announce Thursday its approval of the design changes to Boeing’s 737 MAX developed after the two crashes that killed 346 people in Indonesia and Ethiopia.
+Canadian air-safety regulator Transport Canada will announce Thursday its approval of the Boeing 737 MAX design changes that were developed after two crashes killed 346 people in Indonesia and Ethiopia.

 In a message Wednesday to the families of the Canadian victims of the Ethiopian crash, Nicholas Robinson, director general of Transport Canada, wrote that his agency “has now completed our independent review of the design changes and we have notified the FAA today that we have validated these changes with some unique Canadian differences.”